Watch Trump call Obamacare repeal "easy"

 After a week of emergency meetings and last-minute attempts to unify their party, Republican leaders pulled their Obamacare repeal bill from the House floor Friday when it became clear they didn't have enough support to pass.

-The decision is major defeat for President Donald Trump, who during the campaign bragged that Obamacare repeal would be "so easy."
+The decision comes as a major defeat for President Donald Trump, who during the campaign bragged that Obamacare repeal would be "so easy."

 "Together we're going to deliver real change that once again puts Americans first," Trump said at an October rally in Florida.
 "That begins with immediately repealing and replacing the disaster known as Obamacare…You're going to have such great health care, at a tiny fraction of the cost—and it's going to be so easy."